 The vintage material is the most effective – the band rips through Big Maybelle’s ‘Ramblin” and Percy Mayfield’s ‘River’s Invitation’, and Franklin’s delicate reading of Billie Holiday’s ‘Crazy He Calls Me’ is lovely.
 Smokey Robinson’s ‘Tracks of my Tears’ is one of two tracks recorded with her usual rhythm section, although it fits in fine with its sophisticated horn charts.
-While Franklin’s covers of recent pop hits are often frustrating on her records, they make sense here as they give pop audiences a way in and songs like ‘Gentle on my Mind’ and ‘Elusive Butterfly’ are transformed into big band fare.
+While Franklin’s covers of recent pop hits are often frustrating on her records, they make sense here as they give pop audiences an entry point and songs like ‘Gentle on my Mind’ and ‘Elusive Butterfly’ are successfully transformed into big band fare.

 Soul ’69 is a successful change of direction for Franklin, demonstrating her vocal prowess to sing jazz and blues.